 This exhibition tells the story of the construction soldiers, the conscientious objectors from the GDR who, as part of the National People’s Army (NVA), were stationed in Prora during the period from 1964-1989/90.
 Starting in 1982, Prora became the largest site for construction soldiers in the GDR.
 In addition to photos, texts, sheets, files and exhibits, audio and video clips from interviews with former construction soldiers are available.
-The presentation prepared by the PRORA CENTRE in 2013/14 was based on the research findings of the association.
-The history of the construction soldiers at Prora was examined through several research and interview projects, thanks to the support of the Federal Foundation for the Reappraisal of the SED Dictatorship and the state commissioner of Mecklenburg Vorpommern in the provision of documents from the State Security Service of the former GDR.
+The presentation prepared by the PRORA CENTER in 2013/14 was based on the research findings of the association.
+The history of the construction soldiers at Prora was examined through several research and interview projects, thanks to the support of the The Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany and the state commissioner of Mecklenburg-Western Pomerania in the provision of documents from the State Security Service of the former GDR.

-Since 2014, the PRORA CENTRE has been working on an outdoor exhibition in cooperation with the Construction Soldiers Sponsoring Society (Förderkreis Bausoldaten Prora e.V.) entitled “Time fragments”.
-“Time fragments” are prominent points on the grounds in Prora, which are intended to commemorate the military use of the site during the GDR period.
-Both associations wish to make these “time fragments” visible in this area in order to both emphasize the authenticity of the place and create a stronger foundation of GDR history at Prora.
-Three “time fragments” have been installed so far, with more to follow.
+Since 2014, the PRORA-CENTER has been working on an outdoor exhibition under the name “Zeitsplitter” (a term best translated to “time fragments”) in cooperation with the Förderkreis Bausoldaten Prora e.V.
+(Prora Soldiers Association).
+“Zeitsplitter” are prominent points on the grounds in Prora that are intended to remind visitors of the military use of the facility during GDR times.
+Both associations want to make these “time fragments” visible on the site and thus both underline the authenticity of the location and anchor Prora’s GDR history more firmly.
+Three “time fragments” have been installed so far, and more are to follow.

-The column with the first time fragment is located next to the present PRORA CENTRE exhibition building at the entrance way to the youth hostel.
+The column with the first time fragment is located next to the present PRORA CENTER exhibition building at the entranceway to the youth hostel.
 During the GDR era, this building was the so-called inspection area (KDL), in which there were also several detention cells.
 The column offers an explanation of the military penal system; a window in the building provides a view of a detention cell preserved in its original state.

 At the former sports hall in block 5 (the current multipurpose hall at the Prora Youth Hostel) a panel was added in 2014.
 This panel complements a memorial plaque that has been there since 2010, as put up by an old association called DenkMal Prora, and it highlights the history of the construction soldiers in Prora.
 Both panels serve as reminders that in the 1980s, the construction soldiers had to say their oath, which was different from the usual oath of allegiance done by NVA soldiers.

-In our building there is a cinema room where we offer two films on request:
+There is a film room in our building where we offer two films on request:

 Our upcoming events are:

-The PRORA CENTRE cooperates with diverse regional, national and international partners within the working areas of exhibitions, education and research.
+The PRORA-CENTER cooperates with many regional, national and international partners in the context of exhibition, education and research work.

-A selection of links to the relevant institutions may be found here:
+A selection with links to the corresponding institutions can be found here:

-If you have questions or requests, please contact us!
+If you have questions or requests, please feel free to contact us!

-We are reachable via mail, phone or email per the following:
+We are available with postal services, email and phone per the following: